permutationlock/libavengraph/README.md

 The project should build with no system dependencies other than a C compiler on most modern Windows or Linux systems.
-To run the visualization binary you will need graphics drivers that support OpenGL ES 2.0.
+To run the visualization binary you will need graphics drivers that support either OpenGL 2.1 or OpenGL ES 2.0.
 On Linux/BSD you will also need an X11 or Wayland display server running.
 Mac/OSX is currently not supported as I don't have an Apple device to test with.